|

 The paper presents a method for simultaneous dense 3D reconstruction and segmentation of deformable 3D structures in video.
 This problem has been studied in the past but the present paper presents results on more realistic sequences (from Hollywood movies and Youtube) than earlier work.
 Furthermore, the method performs at par with the state of the art on standard benchmark datasets with ground truth.

-The problem of structure from motion is important in many fields in Computer Vision and Robotics.
+Significance The problem of structure from motion is important in many fields in Computer Vision and Robotics.
 A method for robust reconstruction of non-rigid structures from video is thus an important contribution.
 However, due to the lack of comparative results on the realistic sequences, it is hard to tell how far the paper advances the search for such a method.
+Q2: Please summarize your review in 1-2 sentences

 The paper introduces a new method for non-rigid structure from motion (NRSfM).
 Existing work on NRSfM typically make assumptions about their inputs, and usually require complete point trajectories, perfect segmentations, or strong object-specific shape priors.
 The proposed method overcomes these limitations.
 The method achieves competitive results on an existing synthetic NRSfM metric, and is applied to real-world videos.